pedroquerido/sword-challenge/README.md

 In addition to the modules described, the repo contains two docker-compose files: one for setting up the application and the other for running the tests.
 It also contains a *dynamic.toml* file for  *traefik* configurations.

 ## Future Developments
-For a more "production ready" application, some key points that I would build upon with no order defined:
+For a more "production ready" application, some key points that I would build upon:
  - Improve logging and build upon error handling
  - Improve DB migrations
  - Setup proper documentation